Mapping the Electromagnetic Fields of Heavy-Ion Collisions with the Breit-Wheeler Process: Impact Parameter Dependence

 Since the higher order contributions given by Eq.~\ref{eq:nthorder_neutrons} fall off very quickly, in practice it is sufficient to compute only the first few terms.
 Importantly, this approach predicts a well behaved total neutron emission probability even at high energy and small impact parameters.
 Detailed calculations of the neutron emission spectra as a function impact parameter dependence are needed for precise comparison between experiments employing neutron tagging and the theoretical calculations that include impact parameter dependence.

-The STAR and CMS collaborations have recently employed this neutron tagging approach to experimentally test the impact parameter dependence of the $\gamma\gamma \rightarrow l^+l^-$ process and to specifically investigate the photon $k_\perp$ distributions.
-Figure~\ref{fig:exp_impact}a shows recent measurements by the CMS collaboration of the $\alpha$ distribution of dimuons in events with various neutron emission scenarios.
+The STAR and CMS collaborations have recently employed this neutron tagging approach to experimentally test the impact parameter dependence of the Breit-Wheeler process and to specifically investigate the photon $k_\perp$ distributions.
+Figure~\ref{fig:exp_impact}a shows recent measurements by the CMS collaboration of the $\alpha$ distribution ($\pi\alpha \simeq P_\perp / W$) of dimuons in events with various neutron emission scenarios.
 A significant dependence of the $\langle\alpha_{\rm core}\rangle$ distribution with neutron multiplicity is observed, where $\alpha_{\rm core}$ is the statistically isolated $\alpha$ distribution from coherent $\gamma\gamma \rightarrow \mu^+\mu^-$ interactions~\cite{cmscollaborationObservationForwardNeutron2020a}.
-Likewise, STAR has measured the the $\gamma\gamma \rightarrow e^+e^-$ process in UPC for events with approximately one neutron in the forward and backward directions ($1$n$1$n) and find that the $P_\perp$ distribution is incompatible with the $P_\perp$ distributions predicted by the EPA $k_\perp$-factorization approach (See Fig.\ref{fig:exp_impact}b).
+In the CMS measurement the narrow signal ($\alpha_{\rm core}$) and broad background distributions were isolated via empirical fit functions.
+Likewise, STAR has measured the $\gamma\gamma \rightarrow e^+e^-$ process in UPC for events with approximately one neutron in the forward and backward directions ($1$n$1$n)~\cite{starcollaborationMeasurementMomentumAngular2021} and find that the $P_\perp$ distribution is incompatible with the $P_\perp$ distributions predicted by the $k_\perp$-factorization approach (See Fig.\ref{fig:exp_impact}b).
+The ATLAS Collaboration has carried out similar measurements of $\alpha$ in the $\gamma\gamma \rightarrow \mu^+\mu^-$ process for events with various numbers of beam energy neutrons~\cite{atlascollaborationExclusiveDimuonProduction2020}.
+ATLAS found that the total $\alpha$ distribution is generally well describe by STARlight, which models the leading order process, with P\textsc{ythia}8~\cite{sjostrandIntroductionPYTHIA2015} for modeling final-state QED radiation processes and LPair 4.0~\cite{vermaserenTwophotonProcessesVery1983} which models dissociative $\gamma\gamma$ interactions in proton-proton collisions.
+While ATLAS finds generally good agreement between STARlight and the measured pair rapidity, invariant mass, and $\alpha$ distributions, they do note systematic differences, especially with STARlight's description of the minimum ($k_{\rm min}$) and maximum photon ($k_{\rm max}$) energies~\cite{atlascollaborationExclusiveDimuonProduction2020}.
+The ATLAS Collaboration further suggests that this may indicate deficiencies in the modeling of the incoming photon flux and could be remedied by adjusting the cutoff radius in the STARlight model~\cite{atlascollaborationExclusiveDimuonProduction2020}.